Research Activities

 Collaborations: The collaboration has been established between RWTH Aachen in Germany, one of the best universities in engineering sciences in Europe, and MHH, one of the six leading university hospitals in Germany and the Chalmers spinoff company Furbish with researchers from two different divisions at ACE (see above).
 As a next step, we do see the need to involve other stakeholders in the Västra Gothenburg Region (VGR) and Gothenburg University, working with healthcare questions as well.

-Outcome: journal paper expected 202
+Outcome: conference paper expected 2024

 as PostDoc at Architecture & Civil Engineering at Chalmers University of Technology